-Hole-in-the-Rock Road is a 55.8 mile moderately trafficked out and back trail located near Escalante, UT that features a lake.
+Hole-in-the-Rock Road is a 55.8 mile moderately trafficked out and back trail located near Escalante, Utah that features a lake.
 The trail is only recommended for very experienced adventurers and primarily used for horses and off road driving.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash